 Are you trying to break into the writing business without doing a bunch of free work?
 Blogging can be an excellent place to start.
-Monetizing your personal blog may be one way to create recurring revenue over the long term.
-But an easier way to start making money fast is by ghostwriting blogs for successful small-to-mid-sized businesses (SMBs).
+Monetizing your blog may be one way to create recurring and diversified revenue over the long term.
+But an easier way to start making money fast is by ghostwriting blog posts for successful small-to-mid-sized businesses (SMBs).

 Why Target These Clients?

 SMBs are frequently late adopters of web marketing, especially if they’ve built their brand via word of mouth advertising over the past few decades.
 By this time, many companies have realized that they need to enhance their online presence if they want to remain competitive or take their company to the next level.
 They already know that a blog is a good way to do this.
 They simply don’t have the time or the skills to create excellent content on a consistent basis.

 That’s where you come in.

 If you are willing to take the initiative, these clients will quickly come to rely on you as part of their team.
 As your clients discover they have a need for other types of written content (including high paying content such as case studies or white papers), you’ll be at the top of their list as a writer who knows their business inside and out.
 They will also refer you to their network, increasing your chances of landing more blog clients.

 New writers often have erroneous ideas about how to market themselves to business owners.
 Here are a few facts to keep in mind when you start approaching prospective clients.

 If you focus on somewhat specialized content, your chances of landing well-paying blogging jobs will be higher, and competition will be lower.
 For example, companies in legal and technical fields tend to pay more for blog content than those in the food or fashion industries.
 The harder it is for a company to find a good writer, the more they will value your services.

 Fortunately, you don’t have to be a subject matter expert or an authority on your client’s industry to be their blogger.
 Your client is the expert.
 They are the face of their brand, giving it credibility.